THE BANTING LIGHT RED LIST

 Any dessert, pastry or bread, gluten-free or not, has no place in The Banting Diet.

 No ‘low carb’ bread or ‘Banting Cheesecake’ will help you lose weight or manage your insulin.
-It may, however, act as a substitute for foods that would make you gain weight faster, once you have reached Preservation.
+It may, however, act as a substitute for foods that would make you gain weight faster, once you have reached your goal.

 These are the flours that we consider to be acceptable for consumption for those who are either children, or adults no longer trying to lose weight.